devLeandroCoelho/devLeandroCoelho/README.md

   <img align="center"height="50" width="70" src="https://cdn.worldvectorlogo.com/logos/bandeirado-brasil.svg">
 </div>

-##### I'm married, graduated in Full Stack Web Development at DigitalHouse and graduating in Systems Analysis and Development at Uninter
+##### I'm married, I have a degree in Full Stack Web Development from DigitalHouse and a degree in Systems Analysis and Development.

-I've been working in IT for 20 years and for the last two years I've been specializing in being a Full Stack Programmer.
+##### I currently develop solutions in Java using Spring Boot on the backend and AngularJS on the frontend.
+I also have experience with MongoDB, PostgreSQL and PHP.
+In my recent activities I was in charge of migrating an application from Postgres to MongoDB.

+##### I would like to highlight two major challenges that I had in my career, the first being related to a career change, as I was already a professional with 20 years of experience in the IT Management area when I decided to seek training and knowledge in the area of software development; the second challenge was to lead a Shared Services Center team, which managed calls from IT and second-level and outsourced teams.

+I have knowledge in:
+- Java
+- Spring Boot
+- Javascript
+- Angular JS
+- ReactJS
+- MongoDB
+- PostgreSQL

+Languages:
+- Intermediary English
+- Native Portuguese
+- Basic Spanish

-I'm married, I have a daughter and two Schnauzer dogs.
+I have a daughter and two Schnauzer dogs.
 I love my family very much!

 - 💻 I'm looking for my first experience as a Junior Developer...
 - 🌱 Currently learning a lot about JAVA and focusing my studies on this language...